5 Mistakes to Avoid When Making Punch

-As much as we love cocktails, punch is the name of the game when we're hosting a crowd.
-It's an easier, more hands-off approach that leaves you with more time for chatting with friends than minding the bar.
+As much as we love a cocktail, punch is the name of the game when we’re hosting a crowd.
+It’s an easier, more hands-off approach that leaves you with more time for chatting with friends instead of minding the bar.
 Even so, preparing this big-batch drink is more than stirring a few ingredients together in the punch bowl.

 1. Mixing it up too far in advance.

 The beauty of punch, aside from serving a crowd, is that it can be made in advance.
 No fetching drinks or shaking up cocktails on the fly — the work is already done.
 But when made too far in advance, especially if your punch includes juice or another sugary drink, the flavors will start to taste off and any ice will melt and start to water it down.